 - Management of joint bank accounts, if any

-- Arrangement regarding investing in certain purchases or projects, like a house or business
+- Arrangements regarding investing in certain purchases or projects, like a house or business

 - Management of credit card spending and payments